 Welcome to the Racehorse Rescue Centre, (RRC) an animal shelter and re-homing Centre run 100% by volunteers.
-The RRC received the Points of Light award from the U.K. Prime Minister in 2017 for the work it does with the community and the horses in it’s care Points of Light award The RRC uses rescued ex racehorses to run free programmes to help build confidence and educate in animal welfare for veterans, disabled and young adults suffering from self-harming, depression, trauma, bullying, PTSD, Autism, FASD and ADHD.
+The RRC received the Points of Light award from the U.K. Prime Minister in 2017 for the work it does with the community and the horses in it’s care.
+The RRC uses rescued ex racehorses to run free programmes to help build confidence and educate in animal welfare for veterans, disabled and young adults suffering from self-harming, depression, trauma, bullying, PTSD, Autism, FASD and ADHD.

 The Racehorse Rescue Centre works with the community through its highly motivated volunteer team.
 Horses that come to the Centre are given time to go back to their roots and allowed to socialise with the other horses to build up development and confidence.
-We retrain ex racehorses to their best ability and find new caring homes that will secure their future.
+We retrain former racehorses to their best ability and find new caring homes that will secure their future.
 Other horses that work well with our programmes will stay at the centre to help educate the community in that there is more to keeping horses than riding and in the importance of how equine therapy can help disadvantaged groups.
-We provide a sanctuary for horses that are harder to re-home and these will stay with us if no homes can be found The RRC do not sell horses on and keeps ownership for the rest of their lives.
+The RRC do not sell horses on and keeps ownership for the rest of their lives.

-Our aim is to open more Centres throughout the world based on the success of our Centre here in Carlisle.
+Our aim is to open more Centres based on the success of our Centre here in Carlisle.
 The Racehorse Rescue Centre relies on donations from the caring public, companies and its trustees.

 Any funding is spent directly on the horses and to help secure their future.
-The trustees have been rescuing ex racehorses for the past 25 years and started the charity in 2010 to help create awareness of the problem and to get the community more involved.
+We can make this promise because we are committed to all involved being volunteers who believe these horses are worth saving and we don’t take a salary.
+Even our Admin is voluntary, so we can truly say 100% of your donations go to the horses.
+The trustees have been rescuing former racehorses for the past 25 years and started the charity in 2010 to help create awareness of the problem and to get the community more involved.
 We believe it has a bright future ahead thanks to the hard work the volunteers put in and with the support of the community we hope to continue to grow.

 Share to help create awareness of the charity